 AUTHORIZATION: Authorized for construction in Section 1401 of the American Water Infrastructure Act of 2018 (Public Law 115-279).

 STATUS: A Design Agreement was signed by the District and NYS Department of Conservation (NYSDEC) and Westchester County for the GRR Study and Preconstruction Engineering and Design (PED) on 1 Mar 2010.
 A Chief of Engineer’s Report was signed on 14 Dec 2017 which finalized the GRR study.
-The Chief of Engineer’s Report proposed a National Economic Development (NED) at a total first construction cost of $88,057,000 (FY 2021 price level).
-The final Chief of Engineer’s Report was signed and the report has been submitted to the Assistant Secretary of the Army.
+The Chief of Engineer’s Report proposed a National Economic Development (NED) plan at a total first construction cost of $88,057,000 (FY 2021 price level).
+The final Chief of Engineer’s Report was signed, and the report has been submitted to the Assistant Secretary of the Army.
 The report was sent to OMB and Congress for consideration in an authorization bill.
 The project was authorized for construction by Congress as noted above in 2018.
-The Federal portion of PED funding of the first constructible element has proceeded with coordination with the Village of Mamaroneck.
+The Federal and Non-Federal portion of PED funding of the first constructible element has proceeded with coordination with the Village of Mamaroneck.
 The PED effort is underway for the preparation of the first set of plans and specifications of the first construction contract currently planned to be the demolition of the Ward Avenue bridge.
 The plans and specifications are expected to be completed by early summer 2023.
 A Project Partnership Agreement (PPA) is anticipated to be signed with NYSDEC for the remainder of the project.
 The project construction was funded in the Disaster Relief Supplemental Appropriations Act or Public Law 117–43 on 30 September 2021.

 26 Federal Plaza, New York, NY 10278-0090